basf/autoadsorbate/README.md

 ### Surface

+Defining the surface of a slab may seem like a simple task, but different approaches can yield varying results depending on the context.
+When considering catalytic sites, we can define these as surface regions capable of binding a fragment.
+By using reasonable steric criteria—essentially asking, "Is there enough space for a molecule to bind to that site?"—we can identify all possible binding sites on the slab's surface.
+These sites can be classified as top, bridge, or multi-fold, depending on how many atoms surround the site.

-First we need to have a slab (slab is an arrangement of atoms that contains the boundry between the material in question and other - i.e. gas, fluid, other material).
-We can read one (```ase.io.read('path_to_file')```) we prepared earlier, or we can use ase to construct a new slab:
+As an example: First, we need to define a slab (any ```ase.Atoms``` object).
+A slab is an arrangement of atoms that represents the boundary between a material and another phase, such as gas, fluid, or another material.
+We can either read an existing slab, or a new slab:

 ```python